ietf-wg-cellar/ebml-specification/specification.markdown

 The single bit `1` starts a Variable Size Integer with a length of one octet.
-The sequence of bits `01` starts a Variable Size Integer with a length of two octets. `001` starts a Variable Size Integer with a length of three octets, and so on, with each additional 0-bit adding one octet to the length of the Variable Size Integer.
+The sequence of bits `01` starts a Variable Size Integer with a length of two octets. `001` starts a Variable Size Integer with a length of three octets, and so on, with each additional `0` bit adding one octet to the length of the Variable Size Integer.

 ## VINT_MARKER